What is Charcot foot?

 When your condition has settled down

-Download our leaflet Advice for looking after your Charcot foot to reduce the risk of amputation
+Download our leaflet Advice for looking after your Charcot foot to reduce the risk of deformities, non-healing wounds and amputation

 SHARE